schneefux/parserato/README.md

 Find and read Serato crates, read and write cues Serato GEOB frames.

+Based on [@Holzhaus' work](https://github.com/Holzhaus/serato-tags).
+For educational use only.
 If you want to use this library in a commercial application, contact me by mail.

 Installation
 ---